mapbender/mapbender-documentation/en/functions/basic/map.rst

 YAML-Definition:
 ----------------

+This template can be used to include the map into a YAML application.

 .. code-block:: yaml

    layerset: null             # refer to a layerset, define the layerset first and refer to it